 Agency Commission Rates by Placement Type

-What Are the Main Recruitment Agency Commission Models?
+What Are the Main Recruitment Agency Commission Structures?

 How Does Contingency Recruiting Work?

 Contingency recruiting is the most common staffing firm model - and the simplest.
-The firm only gets paid when a candidate accepts an offer and starts the job.
+Payment flows only when a candidate accepts an offer and starts the job.
 No placement, no fee.
-Standard contingency rates range from 15% to 25% of the hire's first-year salary, with 20% being the most common benchmark according to SHRM.
-For a candidate earning $100,000 per year, that translates to a $20,000 fee.
+Standard contingency rates range from 15% to 25% of the hire’s first-year salary, with 20% being the most common benchmark according to SHRM.
+At $100,000 salary, that translates to a $20,000 fee.

 In practice, rates shift based on role seniority and market scarcity.
 Entry-level positions typically command 10-15% because there’s a larger talent pool.
 Mid-level professional roles - your software engineers, accountants, marketing managers - fall in the 20-25% range.
 Meanwhile, executive contingency placements can reach 25-30%, though most searches at that level move to a retained model instead.

 What makes contingency appealing to hiring companies?
-Zero upfront cost and zero financial risk.
+It costs nothing upfront and carries no financial risk for the client.
 They can engage multiple firms simultaneously and only pay the one that delivers.
 For recruiters, though, this means absorbing all the risk.
 You might spend 40 hours sourcing and screening candidates for an opening that the employer fills internally or through a rival firm.
-That's why speed matters so much in contingency work - the faster you present qualified candidates, the higher your win rate.
+Speed matters so much in contingency work precisely for this reason - the faster you present qualified candidates, the higher your win rate.

 Most contingency agreements include a guarantee period, typically 60-90 days.
-If the hire leaves or is terminated during that window, you either replace the candidate for free or refund a prorated portion of the fee.
+Should the hire leave or be terminated during that window, you either replace the candidate for free or refund a prorated portion of the fee.
 Longer guarantee periods can justify higher rates - clients pay a premium for reduced risk.
+These guarantees are standard in direct hire engagements, where the candidate joins the client’s payroll from day one and the agency’s obligation ends after the guarantee window.

 One nuance worth noting: some industries command different rates than the 15-25% standard.
 Healthcare and life sciences placements often sit at 20-25% due to credentialing complexity.
+Legal recruiter commissions typically run 20-25% for associate placements and 25-30% for partner or in-house counsel searches, where sourcing requires deep practice-area knowledge and discretion.
 Tech roles in high-demand specialties (AI/ML engineers, cybersecurity) can push 25% even for mid-level positions.
-And niche government contracting or cleared-role placements sometimes exceed standard ranges because the candidate pool is so constrained.
+Niche government contracting or cleared-role placements sometimes exceed standard ranges because the candidate pool is so constrained.

 Here’s what contingency fees look like across common salary bands: